Mount Zuqualla

-Mount Zuqualla (also spelled Zuquala, Zikwala or Chuqqaala) is an extinct volcano in the Oromia Region of Ethiopia.
+Mount Zuqualla (also spelled Cuqqaalaa, Zikwala or Chuqqaala) is an extinct volcano in the Oromia Region of Ethiopia.
 Situated in Ada'a Chukala woreda of the East Shewa Zone, it rises from the plain 30 km south of Bishoftu.
 With a height of 3010 m, it is known for its crater lake, lake Dembel, an elliptical crater lake with a maximum diameter of about one kilometre, but the trail around the crater is about 6 km long.

 History

 Hermits performing an exorcism on Mount Zuqualla.